Your complete guide to employment contracts in Australia

 When it comes to your business and legislation, there are two scenarios when your employment contracts become very helpful to the protection of your business.

-1. Contracts help you when you need to discuss rights, duties, promises, and agreements.
+The first is when you need to discuss rights, duties, promises, and agreements.

-Make sure your contracts mean what they say, rather than what they ought to mean.
 So, it's important that your contracts clarify employment rights, duties, financial promises, and agreements.

 The tools you need to nail your employment contracts